jandom/jandom/_posts/2025/2025-10-30-state-of-cofolding/post.md

 Structure prediction is a 2nd order thing to drug-discovery programs, where people really care about:

-1. finding new hit molecules, and
-2. optimizing existing molecules.
+1.⁠ ⁠Finding therapeutic targets to go after,
+2.⁠ ⁠⁠finding hit molecules for those targets, and
+3.⁠ ⁠⁠optimizing those hit molecules.

 In the discovery context, structure prediction is a foundation, a "means to an end", not the goal itself – that's markedly different from a tech crowd, where perhaps "making the number go higher" (benchmarks) is seen as sufficient.